margarita2104/margarita2104/README.md

-# 👋 Hi, I'm Margarita!
+# 👋 Hi there, I'm Margarita!

 Welcome to my GitHub profile!
 I'm a software developer with experince in both front-end and back-end development.
 I enjoy creating dynamic, responsive web applications and exploring new technologies.